Track activity on the surface of the Sun with our guide on how to safely observe sunspots

 AR2192 by Fayçal Demri, Algiers, Algeria.
 Equipment: Telescope C8, Barlow x2, DMK 51AU02.AS, Thousand Oaks solar filter

 What can we expect as we approach Solar Maximum?
-We’ll see progressively larger and more complicated displays of sunspots.
+We're see progressively larger and more complicated displays of sunspots.

-Some will form in isolation, others will merge together to form huge trails visible to the naked eye if the Sun is dimmed by a misty sunrise or sunset.
+Some form in isolation, others merge together to form huge trails visible to the naked eye if the Sun is dimmed by a misty sunrise or sunset.

 There’s something else to consider too.
-As more sunspots appear the chances of major displays of aurora lights will increase.
+As more sunspots appear the chances of major displays of aurora lights will increase, as we saw during the 10 May 2024 aurora display.

 Observing sunspots: the next step